• Skip to primary navigation

 HOW LONG DOES THIS SALAD LAST?

-It should last about 3-4 days depending n the amount of lemon used.
+It should last about 3-4 days, depending on the amount of lemon used.
 We usually make this and eat it within 2-3 days.
-We wouldn’t go over 4 days as the lemon starts to break down the vegetables and they get a bit soggy and waterlogged.
-It’s much better enjoyed fresh and crisp.
+We wouldn’t go over 4 days as the lemon starts to break down the vegetables, and they get a bit soggy and waterlogged.
+It’s much better to enjoy fresh and crisp.

 HOW TO SERVE ISRAELI SALAD:

-There’s really no wrong way to enjoy this salad.
+There’s no wrong way to enjoy this salad.
 You can enjoy this with breakfast, lunch, or dinner.
 Yes, I said breakfast!
-My family loves this over omelets, fried eggs, with our Mediterranean rice, beef kofta (we now make this with impossible beef), or even turkey meatballs (this also works really well with impossible or any other plant-based vegan meat alternative) with Middle Eastern flavors.
-My family will even enjoy a pita spread with hummus and this salad inside.
+My family loves this over omelets, fried eggs, Mediterranean rice, beef kofta (we now make this with impossible beef), or even turkey meatballs (this also works well with impossible or any other plant-based vegan meat alternative) with Middle Eastern flavors.
+My family will enjoy a pita spread with hummus and this salad.

 chopped israeli salad in a blue ceramic bowl